The Unofficial CISSPforum FAQ

 and drink copious quantities of the very finest brandy and port while twiddling our handlebar moustaches.

-That said, given the membership of over 6,200, it is not entirely sensible for members to assume that the content of messages they
+That said, given the membership of thousands, it is not entirely sensible for members to assume that the content of messages they

 post to the forum will remain restricted to the membership.
 Those concerned about privacy and confidentiality (and which of us isn’t?